 Integrate social media as part of your strategy: Leverage your owned media channels by promoting your event before it begins, during the event and even after the event is over across all of your social media platforms using quality content.
 Encourage your attendees to join in on the conversation by using branded hashtags and having picturesque props for them to take photos with and share on their social media.
 Instagramable activations such as 7ACRES #SessionGarden are always a compliant experience that generates a lot of positive social media engagement.

 Swag, swag, swag: Who doesn’t love free stuff?
 Develop branded items such as tote bags, water bottles, or open up an on-site screen print t-shirt shop so attendees can wear your branded merchandise.
 Consider sustainable items that are fair-trade, organic, and ethically sourced such as hemp totes or locally sourced hemp candles.
-Did you know 58% of Canadian consumers have a more favourable opinion of a brand if the product they received is environmentally friendly?
+A 2019 study shows 58% of Canadian consumers have a more favourable opinion of a brand if the product they received is environmentally friendly?
 Items designed with the conscious consumer in mind will set you apart from competitors and demonstrate your brand values to your audience.

 Make it interactive: Offer a truly memorable event experience your attendees will rave about by making it informative and interactive.
 How about a cannabis cooking workshop or cannabis paint night?
 Be creative and think outside the box about the different ways you can engage with your audience.